 Professor Sharyn Rundle-Thiele is Director, Social Marketing @ Griffith and Editor-in-Chief, Journal of Social Marketing.
 Drawing on her commercial marketing background Sharyn’s research focuses on applying marketing tools and techniques to change behaviour for the better.

-We should not do what we have always done.
-Her work in social marketing is testing current social marketing practice.
-Her mission is to build an evidence base to clearly establish what works.
+Sharyn is a practising social marketer and University researcher.
+Her scientific mission is to build an evidence base to establish what works.
 She wants to be able to clearly tell social marketers what they should do to get sustained change.

 Leave it: ‘Leave It’ is a social marketing pilot study aiming to reduce koala and domestic dog clashes in a local city council in Australia.
 A co-design activity put the focus on the dogs rather than koalas.
 The program should be fun and involve dog training resulted in DogFest.
 The festival featured seminars, obedience displays and free micro-chipping to launch the ‘Leave It’ program.
 Results show that dogs trained to ‘leave it’ are more likely to live in harmony with native Australian wildlife.